talniv/talniv.github.io/_posts/2014-01-07-The-Only-Right-CEO-For-CC.md

 ---
 layout: post
-title: The TM Enforcing Buffoon
+title: Mike Linksvayer.
-description: This is the first post that I wrote in this awesome blog
+description: This is about CC going in the write direction
 ---